RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 *(error) WRONGTYPE Operation against a key holding the wrong kind of value*

-Note: CRDB supports 59-bit counters.
+Note: Active-Active databases support 59-bit counters.
 This limitation is to protect from overflowing a counter in a concurrent operation.